THIS SABBATICAL CALLED COVID:

-First draft of a new collection of poems focusing on pioneer and rural crafts has been completed and is percolating/waiting for revisions.
+First draft of a new collection of poems focusing on pioneer and rural crafts has been completed and is still percolating/waiting for revisions.
 Several poems have already received minor awards.
 Research and writing made possible thanks to the support of The Ontario Arts Council Writers’ Reserve 2013-2014 program.

 Ash Leaves, a collection of tribute poems focusing on the ash tree and how the invasion of Emerald Ash Borers is changing the Canadian landscape.
-Several poems circulating and submitted to literary magazines.
+Several poems are still circulating and submitted to literary magazines.
 Manuscript is polished and the hunt is on for a publisher.
 Special thanks to the support of the Ontario Arts Council Writers’ Reserve 2012-2013 program.
 Special thanks to award-winning Canadian poet and mentor Harold Rhenisch for his editorial suggestions and guidance.

 SEPTEMBER 2017 RELEASE: